 .
 What is wrong?

-We had similar problems with certain cards; e.g. the Rainbow iKey2032 and DataKey cards.
-This is due to bugs in drivers.
+Some PKCS#11 modules do not support certain attributes or modifying certain attributes (e.g. object class or key type).
 As workaround you can try to set the class and key-type attributes as not present.
 This may look like this:

 maybe the driver accepts the key template if you try this.